-- if unavailable, download the relevant subscriber profile including the initial filter criteria from the HSS; - use the initial Filter Criteria for the Mobile Terminating request to unregistered user; - the subsequent requirements for the S-CSCF are the same as those for handling originating requests.
+- if unavailable, download the relevant subscriber profile including the initial filter criteria from the HSS; - use the initial Filter Criteria for the Mobile Terminating request to unregistered user; - in case the Request-URI changes when visiting an Application Server, terminate the checking of filter criterias, route the request based on the changed value of the Request-URI and do not execute the subsequent steps; - the subsequent requirements for the S-CSCF are the same as those for handling originating requests.

-It may be possible that originating UE and terminating UE shares the same S-CSCF and AS, therefore the shared application server may interact with the S-CSCF twice in one transaction but in originating and terminating procedures respectively.
+It may be possible that originating UE and terminating UE shares the same S-CSCF and Application Server, therefore the shared application server may interact with the S-CSCF twice in one transaction but in originating and terminating procedures respectively.